nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/building.rst

       * For the debug version: No build flag needed.
       * For the release version: ``-DCONF_FILE="prj_release.conf"``

 #.
-Build the application using the standard :ref:`build steps <programming_cmd>` for the command line.
+Build the application using the standard :ref:`build steps <building>` for the command line.
    For example, if you want to build the firmware for the application core as a headset using the ``release`` application version, you can run the following command from the :file:`applications/nrf5340_audio/` directory:

    .. code-block:: console